Freshstart Cessation classes at library locations continue through March 2020.

 And at Nashville Public Library (NPL), you won’t have to.

 Developed by the American Cancer Society, Freshstart guides participants through making the decision to quit, planning to quit, preparing for their first quit day, and staying tobacco free.
-The weekly meetings offer group support, practical tips, coping techniques, and access to local resources.
+The meetings offer group support, practical tips, coping techniques, and access to local resources.

 “We use Freshstart because it’s evidence-based, and participants receive social support from each other,” said Elizabeth Roth, program coordinator for Be Well at NPL.
 “Ours is also one of the few completely free group cessation programs in Nashville that doesn’t require prior membership or affiliation to attend.”